quicwg/base-drafts/draft-ietf-quic-transport.md

 that rely on the Token field can be avoided if clients do not include a value when the server address has changed from when the NEW_TOKEN frame was received.

-Clients MUST NOT send a token received in a NEW_TOKEN frame from one server address in an Initial packet that is sent to a different server address.
+Clients SHOULD NOT send a token received in a NEW_TOKEN frame from one server address in an Initial packet that is sent to a different server address.
 As strict equality might reduce the utility of this mechanism, clients MAY employ heuristics that result in different server addresses being treated as